MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/rxExec.md

 ---

 # required metadata
-title: " Run A Function on Multiple Nodes or Cores "
+title: "Run A Function on Multiple Nodes or Cores"
-description: " Allows distributed execution of a function in parallel across nodes (computers) or cores  of a "compute context" such as a cluster. "
+description: "Allows distributed execution of a function in parallel across nodes (computers) or cores  of a compute context such as a cluster."
 keywords: "RevoScaleR, rxExec, IO"
 author: "richcalaway"
 manager: "jhubbard"